X-ray imaging from nonlinear waves: numerical reconstruction of a cubic nonlinearity: Numerical implementation

 where $\Delta x_1 = \frac{b_1 - a_1}{N_{x_1} - 1}$, $\Delta x_2 = \frac{b_2 - a_2}{N_{x_2} - 1}$ and $\Delta t = \frac{T}{N_t - 1}$.
 In what follows, we are going to use fourth order central differences to discretize second order spatial derivatives.
 Therefore, we introduce ghost points outside the domain $\Omega$ for $i = 0, N_{x_1} + 1$ and $j = 0, N_{x_2} + 1$ in anticipation of setting the boundary values of the nonlinear wave equation.
 For a wave equation in two space dimensions, the Courant-Friedrichs-Lewy (CFL) number is defined by $c = \frac{\Delta t}{\Delta x_1} + \frac{\Delta t}{\Delta x_2}$.
 In the numerical implementation we choose the numbers $N_{x_1}, N_{x_2}$ and $N_t$ so that the CFL condition $c \leq \frac{1}{\sqrt{2}}$ is satisfied \cite[Chapter 4.12]{mitchell_finite_1980}.

-The discrete equation that we use to represent the non-linear wave equation \eqref{eq: nonlinear wave} is
+The discrete equation that we use to represent the nonlinear wave equation \eqref{eq: nonlinear wave} is

-Here, we have approximated the second order derivatives using second-order central differences for the time derivative.
+Here, we have approximated the second order derivatives using second-order central differences for the time derivative and fourth-order central differences for the spatial derivatives.
+Higher order differences for the space variables are used to enhance the accuracy of the spatial derivatives, which are especially important for evaluating the normal derivatives on the boundary for the DN-map.
 Now, a solution to equation \eqref{eq: nonlinear wave} satisfies the discrete equation \eqref{eq: discrete_nonlinwave} up to an error of scale $\Delta t^2 + \Delta x_1^4 + \Delta x_2^4$.

 To enforce the initial condition of equation \eqref{eq: nonlinear wave}, we initialize

 for all $i = 0, \ldots, N_{x_1} + 1$, $j = 0, \ldots, N_{x_2} + 1$, and to enforce the boundary condition of equation \eqref{eq: nonlinear wave}, we set